Credit Management & Control

 - The meanings of key terms including: credit, credit policy, credit terms, credit limits, receivables, and more.

-- The major forms of credit, and the benefits to manufacturers/producers, vendors and consumers of credit availability.
+- The benefits to manufacturers/producers, vendors and consumers of credit availability.

 - Risks in allowing credit to customers.

-- The importance of liquidity, the management of liquidity; methods of improving liquidity.
+- The importance of liquidity, the management of liquidity and methods of improving liquidity.